rohandevray/rohandevray/README.md

 * 🌍  I'm based in India
 * ✉️  You can contact me at [devrayrohan392@gmail.com](mailto:devrayrohan392@gmail.com)
-* 🧠  I'm learning Django
+* 🧠  I'm learning Deep Learning
-* 🤝  I'm open to collaborating on ReactJS Projects
+* 🤝  I'm open to collaborating on Django Projects

 ### Skills